shivenBajpai/Slay/README.md

 This is a recreation of the game Slay, originally created by Sean O'Connor in 1995, But with over the internet* multiplayer using a server and client architecture

-This game is fully functional, although there a couple bugs to be squashed The help tab is not yet implemented
+This game is fully functional, although there are a couple bugs to be squashed and the help tab is not yet implemented

 There are some differences in gameplay: